Accident Lawyer

 Advocating for Cyclists Injured by Aggressive Drivers

 Our Chicago road rage bicycle accident attorneys recognize the dangers cyclists face when reckless or aggressive drivers cause serious crashes.
-Our Chicago bike accident law firm is committed to helping injured bicyclists fight for the compensation they deserve for medical expenses, lost wages, and other damages.
+Our Chicago bike accident law firm is committed to helping injured bicyclists fight for the compensation they deserve for medical expenses, lost wages, and other damages resulting from an aggressive driver bicycle accident in Chicago.
+If you were targeted or injured by an aggressive driver, a Chicago road rage bicycle accident lawyer can help you understand your legal options and pursue compensation.
+We have a proven track record of successful settlements, including:

 - $2,250,000 – A commuter sustained a severe head injury after being struck by a vehicle while riding to work.